tohtsky/irspack/docs/source/index.rst

 irspack - Train, Evaluate, and Optimize Recommender Systems with Implicit-Feedback
 ===================================================================================

-**irspack** is a collection of recommender systems algorithms for implicit feedback data.
+**irspack** is a collection of recommender system algorithms for implicit feedback data.

 Notable features include: